-The hunger for online video is voracious; companies and organizations must essentially turn themselves into broadcast networks, pumping out video content almost daily in order to retain the attention of audiences.
-In fact, a third of all online activity is spent watching video, so it’s no wonder that resources are being allocated to content delivery as a top strategy for brands.
+The hunger for online video is voracious.
+Companies must essentially turn themselves into broadcast networks.
+Organizations need to pump out video content almost daily in order to retain the attention of audiences.
+In fact, a third of all online activity is spent watching video.
+No wonder a top branding strategy for modern business requires resource allocation to go to content creation and it’s no coincidence that event streaming is the new frontier.

 The reason for the increase in the business world is mainly efficiency.
 Whether its purpose is marketing, instructional, entertainment, or community outreach, streaming video helps viewers obtain information faster, while retaining the information more effectively.
 Video just works, both for brands wanting to disseminate their message and for viewers consuming the message in streaming format.
 Thus, all indicators point to an incline in video production, distribution, and consumption.